 Reducing the pain of blood sugar checks

-When checking blood sugar, try the Accu-Chek® FastClix lancing device—proven least painful and overall easiest to use.1
+When checking blood sugar, try the Accu-Chek® FastClix lancing device—designed for comfort.

 Selecting a less-painful lancing device